 As the premium speaker in LG’s PL range of speakers the PL7 is a bulky unit measuring in at 98 x 245 x 98 (HWD, mm).
 I’d say it’s big enough to hold in one hand, but that’ll depend on how big your hand is.

-Unlike the PK7 there isn’t an integrated handle, but if you need a smaller speaker is of interest then LG offers the PL5 and PL2 as alternatives.
+Unlike the PK7 there isn’t an integrated handle, but if a smaller speaker is of interest then LG offers the PL5 and PL2 as alternatives.
 The PL7 tips the scales at 1.46kg and that’s slightly heavy for a ‘portable’ speaker but is an improvement over the PK7, which weighed twice as much.

 It’s a good looking speaker with its curved and sleek lines – the shape sort of reminds me of the ‘pigskin’ ball used in American Football.
 The finish is rubberised, which makes it easier to get a grip and while it comes in just one finish – a rather metallic-looking blue – the ring-shaped woofer lights at each end enliven its mood.
 The rubberised finish does make it a magnet for greasy fingerprints though.